prudhvi193/Community-Detection-using-BigCLAM-V-2.0/README.md

 Authors: Prudhviraj Sheela

-The main motive of this project is to understand the fine details of implementing community detection using BigCLAM Version 2.0 Algorithm.
+The main motive of this project is to understand the fine details of implementing community detection using BigCLAM (Cluster Affiliation Model for Big Networks) Version 2.0 Algorithm.
 In specific, I have developed an algorithm to find overlapping communities in the given network which states that a node can be represented in multiple communities in the given network.
 The algorithm formulates the community detection as a non-negative matrix factorization with maximum log-likelihood estimation problem by parameterizing node strength in communities.
 The process flow includes 4 phases of execution and they are:

 a)Factor Matrix Initalization for the given seed communities and for random sample data.